adamtric/group_project/README.md

 ## Machine Learning
 Present provisional machine learning model that accomplishes the following:
-- Unsupervised Model will take in multiple points of historical financial data (2018-2021) and output a classification of of how productive each organization was over the past few years
+- Unsupervised Model will take in multiple points of historical financial data (2018-2021) and output a classification of of how productive each organization was over the past few years (3 Clusters)
 - Model will also utilize company size, and whether they offered remote work during these time frames
 - Financial info (per employee) will include Net Income, Total Revenue, Total Operating Expenses, Gross Profit, and Operating Income
+- 3 PCA components will be used

 ## Dashboard Integration